Skip to Content

 13. Butter

-So long as you’re not camping in hot weather, bring along the butter.
+So long as you’re not camping in hot weather, bring along a stick or two of butter.
 Keep it out of the sun in a sealed container and it will last for two to three days.
-Toast and jam are the perfect way to start your day.
+Toast and jam are the perfect way to start your day!

 Adults and kids alike can’t resist peanut butter so be sure to bring along a jar.
 Use it for peanut butter and jam sandwiches.
-Or bring other nut butters instead, such as almond butter.
+Or bring other kinds of nut butter instead, such as almond butter.

-Buy individual packets of jam and honey –these are ideal for spreading on bread and buns.
-Or use the honey to sweeten your coffee or tea.
+Buy individual packets of jam and honey.
+These are ideal for spreading on bread and buns.
+You can also use the honey to sweeten your coffee or tea.

 16. Bananas